PoisotLab/ms_network_prediction/manuscript.md

 associated with this system collected by [@citationhere].
 This emphasizes the need for open data to make the prediction of species interaction networks.

-# A Roadmap Toward Predicting Species Interaction Networks
+# A Roadmap Toward Predicting Species Interaction Networks across Space

 Here we present a conceptual roadmap (@fig:conceptual) which we envisage to be the path toward improving our prediction of species interaction networks, and